franos-cm/dilithium-comparison/README.md

 This project briefly compares two designs that completely implement the CRYSTALS-Dilithium [1] algorithm on RTL.
 Some limitations of each design are mentioned, along with quantitative performance measurements.

+## ⚠️ A note on correctness

+**Originally, both designs had bugs which either produce incorrect output values, or limited their usability in real-world scenarios.**

+Notably, in the case of the design in [2], a small but critical bug related to the NTT module was discovered and detailed in the work presented in [5].
+Although relatively easy to fix, the time-constrained nature of this project means that **this bug has (so far) been left unchanged**, since it is not expected to impact either latency or resource usage significantly.
+It does, however, affect the correctness of both signature generation and verification.

+Moreover, another bug was found in the design in [2], concerning an out-of-bounds memory access when simulating signature verifications specifically using the security level III parameters.
+The memory accesses were changed so as to allow the simulation to complete.
+However, it is possible that this quick fix has not corrected the underlying bug.

+The remaining bugs found, in both the designs, were mostly concerning the handshake protocol used.
+These were duly fixed, as briefly mentioned in Section 2.2.

 # 1. Introduction

 Although a plethora of work exists detailing different hardware-accelerated implementations of Dilithium, the source code for them are tipically not found online.
 The only exceptions found are the two projects presented here: *A Hard Crystal - Implementing Dilithium on Reconfigurable Hardware* [2], and *High-Performance Hardware Implementation of CRYSTALS-Dilithium* [3].
 These works follow somewhat different strategies in implementing Dilithium, makint it interesting to compare them, not only in terms of latency and resource usage, but also from a qualitative perspective.

-For reasons that will become apparent later, we have decided to call the implementation in [2] "LowRes" (*Low Resource Usage*), and the implementation in [3] "HighPerf" (*High Performance*), in order to differentiate them.
-We also refer to the three main Dilithium operations as `KEYGEN`, `SIGN`, and `VERIFY`.

->**⚠️**  **Warning**
->
->**Surprisingly, both designs originally have bugs which either produce incorrect output values, or limit their practical usability in real-world scenarios.** Notably, in the case of HighPerf, a small but critical bug related to the NTT module was discovered and detailed in [5] (Section 3.B.1.).
-Although relatively easy to fix, the time-constrained nature of this project means that **the original module has (so far) been left unchanged**, since the bug is not expected to impact either latency or resource usage significantly.

 > ℹ️ **Note**
 >